This is not a strict dictionary definition.1

 Skeuomorphs don’t have to be software.
 Houses might have cladding where manufacturers made the building material resemble wooden boards or brick.

-Soon electric vehicles in Europe will have to make noises so that pedestrians and others get an audio cue to take care.
+Soon a law change will mean electric vehicles in Europe must make car-like noises so that pedestrians and others get an audio cue to take care.